Signing Up for Part B

 What follows is a case of what happens when everything goes like clockwork ...

-Last Thursday, November 20th, I received notice that my share of the health insurance premium for 2016 was increasing to $284 per month (on wife's plan; she retires in March).
+received notice that my share of the health insurance premium for 2016 was increasing to $284 per month (on wife's plan; she retires in March).

 I usually spend about $200 or so in office copays and lab work PLUS another $400 or so in diagnostic type copays, etc. which brings my monthly total to maybe around $350 per month.
-In addition, I'm looking at a colonoscopy in 2016 and since it hasn't been 5 years since the last one, it's not considered preventive (as in free).
+In addition, I'm looking at a colonoscopy in 2016 and since it hasn't

 The basic benefits in the employer plan were ...

-• $500 Deductible
+- $500 Deductible

-• $20 PCP Copay
+- $20 PCP Copay

-• $35 Specialist Copay
+- $35 Specialist Copay

-• $150 Emergency Room Copay
+- $150 Emergency Room Copay

-• Local HMO Network
+- Local HMO Network

-• Includes Prescription Coverage
+- Includes Prescription

 The basic benefits in the Medicare Plan F plan I would be selecting were ...

-• $0 Deductible
+- $0 Deductible

-• $0 PCP Copay
+- $0 PCP

-• $0 Specialist Copay
+- $0 Specialist Copay

-• $0 Emergency Room Copay
+- $0 Emergency Room Copay

-• Will need to buy a separate Part D Prescription Plan
+- Will need to buy a separate Part D Prescription Plan

 My new Medicare premiums will be $204 per month (Plan F* + Part D) PLUS the Part B premium for 2016.
-For the average citizen, Part B premiums will most likely be either $121.80, $170.50, or $243.60 depending upon one's income.
-There are two higher brackets which may make sense for some of us and even more sense if one has expensive health issues and/or may be retiring.
+For the average citizen, Part B premiums will most likely be either $121.80,

 And if you recently retired (and not making the big bucks anymore), there's Form SSA-44 which considers 8 life changing events that can lower the income amount used to calculate your Part B premiums.